visionspacetec/VST104/README.md

 - ### VST104 Flat-Sat board - referred as [element_foxtrot](./element_foxtrot) <img align="right" src="./element_foxtrot/gallery/top.png" width=25%/>
 This auxiliary VST board serves as a flat-sat developement board.
 It is capable of hosting four modules with possibility of extention to other flat-sat thru FPC cable.
 Breakable part on the top serves as external power management circuitry with 2[mm] power plug or USB-C connector.
 <br clear="right"/>

+## Software
+Only a basic  C++ software dedicated to the test of correct board assembly is available sofar [at this repository](https://github.com/visionspacetec/VST104-Testing).

 ## Libraries
 All of the previously stated boards of this project share these KiCad libraries.
 These libraries are located outside individual boards project files.
 As there is no library management included in KiCad, the user is required to change hardcoded library paths manually.